-Renowned as one of the top public universities in the nation for its academic excellence, value and student achievement, Binghamton University’s academic culture is one of rigor, collaboration and bold innovation.
+Renowned as the #1 public university in New York and one of the top public universities in the nation for its academic excellence, value and student achievement, Binghamton University’s academic culture is one of rigor, collaboration and bold innovation.
 A mid-sized institution, Binghamton combines a broadly interdisciplinary education with one of the most vibrant research programs in the nation.

 Binghamton is located in the Southern Tier of upstate New York, situated on 930 acres of land, and just a few hours from major urban centers in New York and neighboring states.

-Among the “Top Colleges Doing the Most for Low-Income Students” — The New York Times
+Among the “Top Colleges Doing the Most for Low-Income Students” — The New York Times, 2017

 Binghamton Opens Doors